syorn96/Lucky-Duck/README.md

 * Not able to create all Tarot cards?
 * Smooth animation between user and interface.

+### Post-project Reflection
+* I’m really proud of the cards I made.
+They’re all original in the sense that based on the imagery, I incorporated original tarot card meanings.
+* I'm also proud of all the event listeners and DOM Manipulation.
+When I first started the course, the Tic-Tac-Toe Project was by far the hardest thing to learn and wrap my head around.
+Now majority of my game is focused on 'clicks' with multiple events happening simultaneously.
+* For majority of my game, I wrote really repetitive code.
+I learned a bit more on how to DRY out my code, but I still have a long ways to go.

 ### DISCLAIMER:
 *** All the cards were made using the PicsArt App.
 I do not own these pictures.
 Source links can be found in my array.js file. ***